t3hbb/JWS_Tool/README.md

 This extension allows you to identify when a session has become invalid and request a new token and use that for the remaining tests.

 This is not restricted to JWT or JWS and the code can serve as a basis for any header manipulation/addition/removal, body manipulation including fetching information from different websites to provide data for whichever bits you are manipulating.

+To use with Burp, just save the python file somewhere and add via the Extender tab.